rks101/eglinux/README.md

 Some examples of file permissions are listed below.

 ```
--rwx------ : regular file, (400), only owner can read, write, execute this file.
+-rwx------ : regular file, (700), only owner can read, write, execute this file.
 -rw-r--r-- : regualr file, (544), anyone can read, only owner can modify or delete.
 drwxr-xr-x : directory, (755), owner can read, write and access directory, group and other users can read contents and access it, cd is allowed
--rwxr-xr-x : regular file, (755), only owner can modify or delete, however anyone can read or execute it
+-rwxr-xr-x : regular file, (755), only owner can modify or delete, however, anyone can read or execute it
 ```

 Using chmod you can modify file permissions.
 You can grant (+) ore revoke (-) for one or more users.